Azeko2xo/woodem/doc/sphinx2/source/tutorial/data.rst

 .. admonition:: Overview

    This chapter explains how to obtain various data from simulation and how to plot them.
-Using per-simulation labels for things is exaplained.
+Using per-simulation labels for things is exaplained, and scene tags are introduced.

 Plotting